tcrowe/osx-get-ssid-pw/readme.md

 # osx-get-ssid-pw

-Get the password for a Wifi SSID that your Mac knows.
+Get the password for a Wifi SSID that your Mac knows. ⭐️ if this works for you pls!

 **Caveat:** It annoyingly asks for an admin password each time it's used.
 If you know a way around it let me know.